markke0505/The-Simpsons-Wiki/README.md

 # How it works?
 - Push this app to Heroku
 - Test the API https://webhook-echo-sample.herokuapp.com/echo - use www.hurl.it to test it
+- Test the API https://markke0505-google-action-test.herokuapp.com/google-action-test - use www.hurl.it to test it

 Open API.AI portal - https://api.ai
 - Create an account and login